 As with previous years of LIEEP services, and has been verified through independent audit, 14 measures are available at no cost to low-income customers.
 These measures offered to the low-income sector comprise 15 percent of the total measures offered.
 This exceeds the fraction of the electric consumption of the utility's low-income households divided by the total electricity consumption in the Duquesne Light territory by (8.4 percent).
-For confirmation please see Duquesne Light's Y6 Annual Report.
+For confirmation please see Duquesne Light's Y6 Annual Report, Error!
+Reference source not found.